MakJustCode/weatherfacts/README.md

 [Demo](https://makensonn.github.io/)
 ## Weather Facts
-This applications is my portfolio website showing my skills, achievements, and projects.
+This is a weather application that fetches data from a weather API.

 ## Getting Started